 All policy on de-escalation, restraint, seclusion, CPR certification, and requirements must be readily available to all staff 24 hours a day, seven days a week.
-The facility shall post in a centralized location the name of at least one person who is on-duty with proper CPR certification for the use of all staff at all times West Virginia Medicaid members are in the facility.
+The facility shall post in a centralized location the name of at least one person who is on-duty with proper CPR certification and AED training for the use of all staff at all times West Virginia Medicaid members are in the facility.
 Evidence of current certification in CPR must be maintained and available upon request.
+An AED needs to be located in a centralized location and easily accessible in the event of a cardiac emergency.
+Staff must be properly trained on the use of the AED.

-All staff utilizing or monitoring restraints must do so as required under federal regulations.
+All staff utilizing, or monitoring restraints must do so as required under federal regulations.
 Such staff shall be CPR certified and fully trained and certified in nationally recognized physical restraint methods.
-Facility policy regarding Restrain/Seclusion must be readily available to all staff 24 hours a day, seven days a week.)

-(See also Section 531.9 and its subparts on Specialized Procedures/Seclusion/Restraint).
+Facility policy regarding Restrain/Seclusion must be readily available to all staff 24 hours a day, seven days a week (see also Section 531.9 and its subparts on Specialized Procedures/Seclusion/Restraint).